eapanthers/AutoDrafter/README.md

   So a sample appropriate input to run would be $ python Drafter.py 4 14 12 1 5 5 1 ppr 6

  Sample datasets containing ADP and player projections from ESPN are included.

+ Known issues:
+ On rare occasions player names will appear twice.
+Simply re-run and the problem should go away.
+ With one specific input (5 14 12 1 5 5 1 ppr 6) an error gets thrown.